-Criminology & Criminal Justice, BA
+Criminology and Criminal Justice, BA

 Many graduates of the program move into graduate programs in criminology, forensic services, or dispute resolution.
 Other students progress into careers in fields such as law enforcement, legal services, corrections, and security consulting.